wizacode/php-etl/docs/Loaders/InsertUpdate.md

 ### DoUpdates

-When this option is enabled, new rows (based on key) will be inserted, but existing rows will be left unchanged.

-The boolean option Option::DO_UPDATES defaults to true, preserving the previous behavior.
 When set to false, rows that have keys already present in the destination are skipped rather than updated.
 This allows new rows to be brought into the ETL without overwriting any manual edits to the destination table.
 A future enhancement could be to make it so the list of columns to update is a subset of the list of columns that are inserted.